Scattering Expansion for Localization in One Dimension: Abstract

 \section{Abstract}

-We present a perturbative approach to a broad class of disordered systems in one spatial dimension.
-Considering a long chain of identically disordered scatterers, we expand in the reflection strength of any individual scatterer.
-This expansion accesses the full range of phase disorder from weak to strong.
+We present a perturbative approach to disordered systems in one spatial dimension that accesses the full range of phase disorder and clarifies the connection between localization and phase information.
+We consider a long chain of identically disordered scatterers and expand in the reflection strength of any individual scatterer.
 As an example application, we show analytically that in a discrete-time quantum walk, the localization length can depend non-monotonically on the strength of phase disorder (whereas expanding in weak disorder yields monotonic decrease).
-Returning to the general case, we obtain to all orders in the expansion a particular non-separable form for the joint probability distribution of the log-transmission and reflection phase.
+More generally, we obtain to all orders in the expansion a particular non-separable form for the joint probability distribution of the transmission coefficient logarithm and reflection phase.
 Furthermore, we show that for weak local reflection strength, a version of the scaling theory of localization holds: the joint distribution is determined by just three parameters.

-\emph{Introduction.}---Localization of waves by disorder occurs in a broad range of settings, including electron transport (in solids and mesoscopic devices), classical optics, acoustics, and Bose-Einstein condensates \cite{Abrahams502010}.
-Progress in the general theory of localization, independent of model details or of physical realization, can then have similarly broad implications.
-Another setting for localization, of recent interest for its potential for quantum computing \cite{LovettUniversal2010, SinghUniversal2021}, is the discrete-time quantum walk (DTQW), which is a quantum version of the classical random walk (see \cite{KadianQuantum2021} for a recent review).
-Localization has been demonstrated in DTQWs both experimentally and theoretically (e.g., \cite{SchreiberDecoherence2011,CrespiAnderson2013,JoyeDynamical2010,AhlbrechtDisordered2011,ObuseTopological2011,VakulchykAnderson2017,DerevyankoAnderson2018}), and it could impact quantum computing proposals even in the idealized limit of no dechoerence \cite{KeatingLocalization2007,ChandrashekarLocalized2015}.
+\emph{Introduction.}---The localization of waves by disorder (Anderson localization) is a topic of enduring interest due to the wide range of settings in which it occurs, including electron transport, classical optics, acoustics, and Bose-Einstein condensates~\cite{Abrahams502010}.
+Progress in the general theory of localization, independent of model details or of physical realization, can have similarly broad implications.
+Another setting for localization -- of recent interest as a potential quantum computing platform~\cite{ChildsUniversal2009,LovettUniversal2010,SinghUniversal2021} -- is the quantum walk~\cite{KempeQuantum2003,Venegas-AndracaQuantum2012,KadianQuantum2021}, which is a quantum version of the classical random walk.
+Localization has been demonstrated in quantum walks both experimentally and theoretically~\cite{PeretsRealization2008,SchreiberDecoherence2011,CrespiAnderson2013,VatnikAnderson2017,TormaLocalization2002,KeatingLocalization2007,YinQuantum2008,JoyeDynamical2010,AhlbrechtDisordered2011,ObuseTopological2011,VakulchykAnderson2017,DerevyankoAnderson2018} and could impact quantum computing proposals even in the idealized limit of no decoherence~\cite{KeatingLocalization2007,YinQuantum2008,ChandrashekarLocalized2015,Note0}.